Who Can File CBP Form 5106? Importer Registration Rules

 Can a power of attorney authorize someone to file Form 5106?

-A power of attorney can authorize a licensed customs broker to file Form 5106 on your behalf.
-However, the POA cannot authorize an unlicensed party to file the form, because filing Form 5106 is customs business that only a licensed broker or the importer may perform.
+A power of attorney can authorize a licensed customs broker or attorney-in-fact to file Form 5106 for you, and CBP rejects the submission if the POA is not attached.
+A POA cannot authorize an unlicensed party, because filing Form 5106 is customs business that only a licensed broker or the importer may perform.
+GingerControl operates entirely outside that filing chain, as a research tool for the licensed party.

 What penalties apply for filing Form 5106 without a license?

 Under 19 U.S.C.
-1641(b)(6), conducting customs business without a license can result in penalties of up to $10,000 per transaction.
-The unlicensed company in H350722 had filed Form 5106 for "several importers," each instance potentially constituting a separate violation.
+1641(b)(6), conducting customs business without a license can result in a monetary penalty of up to $10,000 per transaction.
+The unlicensed company in H350722 had filed Form 5106 for "several importers," each instance potentially a separate violation.
+GingerControl avoids this exposure by design: it is an HTS Classification Researcher that supports the importer or broker, not a filer.

-GingerControl is a pre-classification research tool.
+GingerControl is an HTS Classification Researcher.
 It follows the same reasoning process a licensed customs broker uses, including GRI analysis, Section/Chapter Note review, and CROSS ruling research, but the final classification decision benefits from professional judgment.
+GingerControl produces audit-ready documentation that supports the classification decision; it does not provide legal advice or replace licensed customs expertise.

 References